WeLiveSecurity takes a look at what you need to know about spyware – the malware secretly prying on your online activities.

 The term can also refer to “more aggressive adware”, which collects user information such as visited websites, installed applications, and other personal data.

 Spyware today is a big problem for enterprises and consumers alike, especially given the recently reported variants infecting Android, Apple and Windows devices.

 Like most malware, spyware finds its way onto your device without your knowledge or permission.

 Spyware often looks to exploit software or web browser vulnerabilities.
-It does not spread like a virus or worm – instead, it installs itself by convincing the user to download (an actually bogus version of) some legitimate or otherwise “interesting” software, or to click on a link.
+It does not spread like a virus or worm – instead, a “dropper” tries to convince the user to download (an actually bogus version of) some legitimate or otherwise “interesting” software, or to click on a link.
 If the user is successfully fooled, the dropper then downloads and installs the spyware and thereby converts the user into a victim.

 Other ways in which spyware can infest your machine include drive-by-download (whereby spyware loads when you visit a page), phishing links and even ‘anti-spyware’ tools.
 It can also be downloaded through physical devices, like USB keys.